 I currently live in downtown Denver and have been car-free for about 10 years, typically biking 7,000+ miles a year between commuting, road riding and gravel bike adventuring.
 I have been a member of Naked Women’s Racing Team, and Colorado Women’s Cycling Project.

-I teach Pilates and Yoga for a living and have been doing it for over 15 years.
-Just this year, I went out on my own and began a private-practice Pilates Studio called Align.Move.Breathe.
+I teach Pilates and Yoga for a living and have been doing it for over 20 years.
+In 2021, I went out on my own and began a private-practice Pilates Studio called Align.Move.Breathe.
 I am a self-proclaimed “body nerd”, constantly reading, attending continuing education workshops and learning as much as I can about movement, bio-mechanics, alignment, anatomy and Ideokenesis.

 I love to teach my clients how to relax and have fun with all movement, as well as have new and positive experiences with their bodies while gaining strength and flexibility in body, mind, and spirit.
 I strongly believe in both Pilates and Yoga as safe, supportive, and healing practices which can profoundly transform one’s every-day life!